 This nifty machine dispensed coffee, tea and hot chocolate.
 Like the German's, the Czech's keep these little mini-trashcans on the breakfast table for Abfall (garbage).

-showed that most of the tourist sites were located in a rather small area.
+of the tourist sites were located in a rather small area.

 We walked around the corner to the nearest subway stop (I.P.
 Pavlova).
 First order of business was finding an ATM.
 Fortunately, throughout Europe the ATMs are programmed in English so that even the dopey Americans can figure out how to withdraw money to spend in that country.
 After that it was time to decipher the Prague Metro